ordina-jworks/ordina-jworks.github.io/_posts/2019-04-15-Keep-your-RxJS-streams-from-bursting-their-banks.md

 Wow!
 That’s amazing!
 Except it isn’t.
-It’s even worse!
-Here are 3 subscriptions, while it could be done with just 1 when using the correct operators:
+There are still 3 subscriptions, while it could be done with just 1 when using the correct operators:

 ```typescript
 subscription1 = param$.pipe(